hellnoid/sugar-clone/README.md

 <br>
 ## The Idea

-We are pursuing a Full Stack Web Development course at Masai school, In Masai school, we have given a project to clone the Sugar Cosmatics website.
-It was a pretty good project to work on.
-We are five members of the team.
-The task was to clone the pixel-perfect layout of the Sugar Cosmatics website.
+We are pursuing a Full Stack Web Development course at Masai School, At Masai School, we have been given a project to clone the Sugar Cosmetics website.
+It was a good project to work on.
+There are five members of the team.
+The task was to clone the pixel-perfect layout of the Sugar Cosmetics website.
 Let's look at how we designed it
 <br>

 ## Group Members